EBIBioStudies/BioStd-Backend/README.md

 ### Importing project

-import as gradle project in your favorite IDE
+Import as gradle project in your favorite IDE

 ### Generating artifact